i theYou’ll enjoy seeing and learning about some of the nations national parks, beautiful beaches, and several hiking trails across the country.

 Blue Sky Ecological Reserve, Poway, CA

-A 700 acre oak-lined canyon with views, natural beauty, and coastal sage shrubs set the scene for this beautiful hiking trail.
+The 700 acre oak-lined canyon is full of natural beauty, and coastal sage shrubs that line this beautiful hiking trail.
 There are four habitats of the Blue Sky Ecological Reserve; The Chaparral Coastal or Inland, Sage Shrub, Oak Woodland, Riparian.

 The animals of this natural hiking trail reserve include the following: